Illustration of a man working out his biceps.

 2-Day Full-Body Workout Routines

 To build muscle at full speed, you need to train each muscle at least twice per week.
-That means you can build muscle quite well with just 2 full-body workouts per week.
+That means you can build muscle quite well with a 2-day full-body workout split.
 That seems to be enough to get virtually all of the health benefits of resistance training, too.

 You can stimulate 3 days of muscle growth with a full-body workout (study).
 There’s also research showing that training our muscles twice per week causes just as much muscle growth as training them 3 times per week (study).
 You should be okay.